Fill (music): Tradition and improvisation

 In some styles, such as jazz or jazz fusion, musicians have more freedom to improvise fill passages each time a piece or song is performed.
 In other styles, such as bluegrass, performers are more likely to use standard "walkup" or "walkdown" scalar passages as fills in every song.
 Some groups use previously composed fills as part of the identity of a song.
 The Eagles, for example, play the same fills each time they perform a song.

 Comparison with similar techniques

 Fills are distinguished from solo breaks, which are short, often unaccompanied solo passages interpolated between sections of a song.
-Whereas fills are relatively unobtrusive, solo breaks such as bass runs are usually composed to draw attention to the soloist's virtuoso skills by using difficult techniques and rapid passages, eg solos such as guitar solos.
+Whereas fills are relatively unobtrusive, solo breaks are usually composed to draw attention to the soloist's virtuoso skills by using difficult techniques and rapid passages, as in guitar solos and bass runs.

 Fill passages are also distinguished from "lead" passages, in which a musical instrument becomes a melodic substitute for the singer for a substantial period.